The beginner and intermediate programs are designed specifically based on your training level.

-The SHRED program is mainly focused on leaning down and losing body fat, whereas the BUILD program is mainly focused on building lean muscle.
-However, within the SHRED program you will also receive a protocol to use in the event that you would like to focus on adding size after you’ve leaned down.
-And the same is true with the BUILD program – you’ll receive a protocol to use in the event that you’d like to focus on leaning down after you’ve put on size.
+The BUILD program is mainly focused on building lean muscle, whereas the SHRED program is mainly focused on leaning down.
+However, within the BUILD program, you will also receive a protocol to use in the event that you would like to focus on leaning down after you’ve put on size.
+And the same is true with the SHRED program – you’ll receive a protocol to use in the event that you’d like to add more size after you’ve leaned down.
 So essentially, both programs are included in each, but it’s the starting point that differs and is what determines which is best for you.

 The program does come with a sample day meal plan (including a vegetarian one as well).
 However, as you’ll see, the program is designed to give you as much freedom as possible with your diet without hindering your progress.

 Your nutrition software will tell you exactly the amount of calories, protein, carbs, and fat you need to eat at daily in order to achieve your goal.
 So by knowing this, you can still hit your goals while incorporating your favourite foods and without having to stick to a strict meal plan.